 We all tend to remember what we hear first and what we hear last.
 In the past I’ve written about that crucial first question, but now let’s look at how a good interview closing statement can help ensure you’re remembered – and for the right reasons!

-As the interview draws to a close, you need to accomplish two crucial objectives:
+As the interview draws to a close, you need to accomplish three crucial objectives:

 - Make it clear you want the job and are excited about it.